moodle-an-hochschulen/moodle-theme_boost_union/README.md

 One highlight is the main design principle of Boost Union: As soon as it is activated on a Moodle site, it does not change anything yet and simply behaves as Boost from Moodle core does.
 The admin can enable and configure only the theme features he needs and does not need to care about side effects from other, disabled theme features.

+As a side note, it is quite easy to create a grandchild theme of Boost Union.
+That way, you can benefit from all the / only the Boost Union features you need, but you can also add additional local features or settings (that are not interesting as a pull request or feature request for the whole Boost Union community) to your local grandchild theme at the same time.

 Installation
 ------------